Arrow

 Use AI to predict Cervical Cancer

-Cervical cancer prediction with Artificial Intelligence to improve the accuracy and efficiency of early detection and diagnosis of cervical cancer.
+Cervical cancer prediction with AI to improve efficiency of early detection and diagnosis.

 Problem